Apply

 How to apply

-To complete your application, you will be asked to provide:
+As a part of your application, you will be asked to provide:

-• a copy of your most recent school results/academic transcript
+• A copy of your most recent school results/academic transcript

-• a scan of a passport-sized photograph
+• A scanned passport-sized photograph

 The number of students we accept varies from year to year, but we always take as many students as we can.